dicksonjdivet/cpp_sessions/04_memory_management/session.md

 }
 ```

-Opposite to unique pointers, shared pointers can be copied.
-The ownership is shared between multiple objects or scopes.
+In opposition to unique pointers, shared pointers can be copied.
+The ownership is shared among multiple objects or scopes.

 #### Weak pointer

+Unfortunately, shared pointers can lead to circular references which can cause memory leaks.

+Imagine two objects that hold shared pointers to each other.
+Even when both objects go out of scope, their reference counts will never reach zero, preventing their memory from being released.

 Weak pointers are used to break circular references in shared pointers.
 They allow you to have a non-owning reference to an object managed by a shared pointer.